anifledramos/tfm-rdf/README.md

 ### Now get to the hdt-jena dir and compile it
 hdt-jni $ cd ../hdt-jena

-hdt-jena $ mvn -DskipTests install
+hdt-jni/hdt-jena $ mvn -DskipTests install

 ### Compile JNITriples
 jnitriples $ make clean all